sbennett7825/capstone/GLPAAC-back-end/README.md

 # GLPAAC Back-End

-This is the back-end server for the GLPAAC (Gestalt Language Processors Augmentative and Alternative Communication) application.
+These are the instructions for the back-end server for the GLPAAC (Gestalt Language Processors Augmentative and Alternative Communication) application.

 ## Prerequisites

 - Node.js (v16 or higher)
 - PostgreSQL (v12 or higher)
+- Google Chrome

 ## Setup Instructions